External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

-DLA was introduced by Witten and Sander in 1981 to describe growths of ``dust balls, agglomerated soot, and dendrites''~\cite{witten-dla1,witten-dla2}, and has been studied widely by physicists using simulations.
-We will not attempt to survey this vast literature here, but we refer to~\cite{sander-dla-survey,halsey-dla-survey} for review articles from a physics perspective.
+DLA was originally introduced by Witten and Sander in 1981 to describe random growths of ``dust balls, agglomerated soot, and dendrites'' in nature~\cite{witten-dla1,witten-dla2}, and the process has been studied widely by physicists using simulations.
+See the review articles~\cite{sander-dla-survey,halsey-dla-survey} for a survey of this vast literature from a physics perspective.

 By contrast, mathematical results about DLA are rather limited.
-Kesten~\cite{kesten-arms, kesten-dla2} showed that the diameter of the DLA cluster on $\mathbb{Z}^n$ (w.r.t.\ the ambient graph metric on $\BB Z^n$) after $m$ steps grows asymptotically no faster than $m^{2/3}$ in dimension $n=2$, no faster than $(m \log{m})^{1/2}$ in dimension $n=3$, and no faster than $m^{2/(n+1)}$ in dimensions $n>3$.
-But these bounds are far from optimal, and neither sharper upper bounds nor any non-trivial lower bounds at all have been proven rigorously since Kesten's work.
+Kesten~\cite{kesten-arms, kesten-dla2} showed that the diameter of the DLA cluster on ${\mathbb{Z}}^n$ (w.r.t.\ the ambient graph metric on ${\mathbb{Z}}^n$) after $m$ steps grows asymptotically no faster than $m^{2/3}$ in dimension $n=2$, no faster than $(m \log{m})^{1/2}$ in dimension $n=3$, and no faster than $m^{2/(n+1)}$ in dimensions $n>3$.
+Kesten's techniques have been extended to a more general class of graphs; see, e.g.,~\cite{benjamini-yadin-dla}, and similar bounds have been obtained for DLA on the half-plane~\cite{pz-half-plane-dla} defined using the so-called stationary harmonic measure.
+But Kesten's bounds are far from optimal, and neither sharper upper bounds nor any non-trivial lower bounds at all have been proven rigorously since Kesten's work.
+It is not even known whether there exists an exponent that describes the growth of the diameter of the external DLA cluster in $\BB Z^n$ for $n \geq 2$.

-However, Kesten's techniques have been extended to a more general class of graphs; see, e.g.,~\cite{benjamini-yadin-dla}, and similar bounds have been obtained for DLA on the half-plane~\cite{pz-half-plane-dla} defined using the so-called stationary harmonic measure.
-There is also a substantial literature concerning generalizations and variants of DLA, such as the \emph{dialectric breakdown model}~\cite{niem-dialectic} the closely related \emph{Hastings-Levitov} model~\cite{hastings-levitov}, but so far these models remain poorly understood for the parameter values which are expected to correspond to DLA.
+There is also a substantial literature concerning generalizations and variants of DLA, such as the \emph{dielectric breakdown model}~\cite{niem-dialectic} the closely related \emph{Hastings-Levitov} model~\cite{hastings-levitov}, but so far these models remain poorly understood for the parameter values which are expected to correspond to DLA.
 We will not attempt to survey this literature in its entirety, but see~\cite{cm-aggregation,rz-laplacian-growth,nt-hastings-levitov,nst-planar-aggregation,qle,stv-laplacian-growth} for some representative results on these models.

+In this paper, we consider DLA in a \textit{random} environment called the \emph{uniform infinite spanning-tree-weighted random planar map} (abbrv.\ UITM), which is defined as follows.